 Military Student Experience

 Military veterans possess invaluable leadership, problem-solving, and operational skills, all of which are crucial in supply chain management.
-The Carlson School's MS in Supply Chain Management (MS SCM) Program is designed to enhance these strengths within a collaborative and hands-on learning environment, facilitating a smooth transition into civilian leadership roles.
+The MS in Supply Chain Management (MS SCM) program at Minnesota Carlson is designed to enhance these strengths within a collaborative and hands-on learning environment, facilitating a smooth transition into civilian leadership roles.

 Empowering Veterans in Supply Chain Management

-Veterans are making significant strides in the Carlson School’s Supply Chain Management Program, supported by exclusive benefits tailored to assist their journey into business leadership.
+Veterans are making significant strides in Minnesota Carlson’s Supply Chain Management Program, supported by exclusive benefits tailored to assist their journey into business leadership.
 With 22% of the MS SCM Class of 2025 comprised of veterans, you will join a vibrant community that appreciates your background.
 Additionally, the program offers:

 Why Military Veterans Excel in Supply Chain and Operations